-Tony Pinto (James’ father) has produced over 3,400 professional videos, and was uniquely qualified to produce, direct, film, and edit a documentary about his son’s fascination with dinosaurs, fossils, and paleontology.
+Tony Pinto (James’ father) produced 3,500+ corporate videos before taking on the challenge of filming and editing a documentary about his son’s fascination with dinosaurs, fossils, and paleontology.

 We've interviewed a wide array of dinosaur enthusiasts, from seasoned paleontologists and amateur fossil hunters to paleo artists and dinosaur fanatics from all walks of life.